xmatters/xm-labs-sitescope/README.md

 4. Save the changes to a unique filename within the directory for the applicable alert type.
 The new template is added to the Action Type Settings Template drop-down list.

 # Testing
-For testing execute the action to occur.
+For testing execute the action to occur and navigate to xMatters OnDemand and view the Integration Builder activity stream.